 If you’re here on the SmileDirectClub site, you might have a clear aligner or retainer.
 And if that’s the case, keeping it clean is a huge help when trying to fight halitosis.
-Soaking them in gentle liquid soap and water, or a combination of vinegar and water, for 20 minutes.
+Popping them in your smile spa™ for 5 minutes or soaking them in gentle liquid soap and water for 20 minutes is a good way to go.
 Skip the toothpaste, which can damage the plastic.
 And brush and floss your teeth before each time you put them in.

 Yes, brushing and flossing twice a day keeps your teeth healthy, but twice is just the minimum recommendation.
 To clean out causes of bad breath all day long, brush and floss after snacks too.
 Keep a pre-pasted disposable toothbrush and a few floss picks on you wherever you go.